 Woodside Priory School

-The HVAC system for the new campus buildings also uses energy-recovery ventilators (ERVs), which condition the outside air used to ventilate the building with the air exhausted from indoors, reducing the need for extra heating and cooling.
-The ERVs are equipped with high-efficiency filters that provide excellent indoor air quality through a dedicated outside air ventilator.
-In Portola Valley’s mild climate, the ERVs are designed to use airside economizing for much of the year, forgoing conditioning entirely.
+We designed a variable refrigerant flow (VRF) system that adjusts the system to adjust for the heating and cooling requirements of individual classrooms as they fill and empty throughout the day.
+The HVAC system for the new campus buildings also uses energy recovery ventilators (ERVs), which are equipped with high-efficiency filters that provide excellent indoor air quality through a dedicated outside air ventilator.
+In Portola Valley’s mild climate, the ERVs are designed to use airside economizing for much of the year.

 A low-energy lighting system uses daylight sensors and occupancy sensors to automatically turn off electric lights when it is not necessary.
 These thoughtful and energy-efficient design innovations enhance comfort for students and faculty alike, contributing to optimal learning environments.